ChronoRoot/ChronoRootControl/README.md

 A web interface to control the ChronoRoot module designed for image-based plant phenotyping.

+**ChronoRootControl v2.0.0** updates the platform to **Debian Trixie** (Raspberry Pi OS Lite, 64-bit) with **Picamera2**, adds support for **Raspberry Pi Camera Module v3** (including dedicated capture profiles and tuning), and introduces a new [**REST API**](app/doc/06_api.md) for fleet / master-controller integration.

 ## ChronoRoot module description

 The ChronoRoot device is an affordable and modular imaging system based on 3D-printed and laser cut pieces and off-the-shelf electronics.
-Each module consists of a Raspberry Pi (v3)-embedded computer controlling four fixed-zoom and fixed-focus cameras (RaspiCam v2), and an array of infrared (IR) LED back-light.
+Each module runs on a Raspberry Pi with Raspberry Pi OS Lite (Trixie) and Raspberry Pi Camera Modules (v2 or v3, auto-detected via Picamera2).
+Two hardware configurations are supported:

+- **Single-camera module (Raspberry Pi Zero 2 W, or 3B/3B+ without multiplexer):** one camera connected directly to the Pi.
+This is the typical setup for Raspberry Pi Zero 2 W.
+- **Multi-camera module (Raspberry Pi 3B/3B+ with IVPort multiplexer):** up to four cameras on a single Pi.

+See the [installation guide](app/doc/03_install.md) for setup details.

+An array of infrared (IR) LED back-light sits behind each growth plate.
 In between each camera and the corresponding IR array, there is a vertical 12 x 12 cm plate for seedling growth, allowing automatic image acquisition repeatedly along the experiment without any modification or movement of the imaging setup.
-The four-plate module is small (62 x 36 x 20 cm) and can be placed in any growth chamber.
+A four-plate module is small (62 x 36 x 20 cm) and can be placed in any growth chamber.
 The different parts of the imaging setup (back-light, plate support and camera) can be positioned along a horizontal double-rail to control the field of view of the camera and accurate lightning.